 Home-lending revenue more than doubled in the first quarter to $452 million, from $199 million last year, Davis said.

 “The small and medium guys are picking up some of the slack created by several of the larger lenders reducing their presence in the market,” Willie Newman, Cole Taylor’s head of residential-mortgage originations, said in a phone interview.
-Taylor Capital Group Inc. (TAYC), the bank’s Chicago-based parent, said last month that the lender’s originations rose 14.4 percent from the fourth quarter to $894.9 million.
+Taylor Capital Group Inc. (TAYC:US), the bank’s Chicago-based parent, said last month that the lender’s originations rose 14.4 percent from the fourth quarter to $894.9 million.

 Wells Fargo’s market share may be close to its peak as smaller competitors ramp up, said Paul Miller, an analyst at FBR Capital Markets and a former examiner for the Federal Reserve Bank of Philadelphia.
 Regulators also may pressure the bank to rein in its origination machine, he said.

 “It’s going to be tough for them to grow market share from here,” Miller said.
 “We think the smaller players will continue to pick up share” he said, adding “the government is concerned about Wells Fargo’s concentration.”

 To contact the reporters on this story: Dakin Campbell in New York at email@example.com; Hugh Son in New York at Hson1@bloomberg.net.

 To contact the editors responsible for this story: David Scheer at firstname.lastname@example.org; Rob Urban at email@example.com.